haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * General bug fixes of file module
 * Can not download file folder
 * The task widgets do not refresh when task status changed
+* Can not display tooltip of CRM task

 Version 5.1.0